CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

       'hello! cubrid!'

 When a group creates a backreference, the characters that represent the subpattern in a string are stored as a submatch.
 Each submatch is numbered after the order of appearance of their opening parenthesis (the first submatch is number 1, the second is number 2, and so on...).
 These submatches can be used in the regular expression itself to specify that the entire subpattern should appear again somewhere else (see \int in the special characters list).
-They can also be used in the replacement string or retrieved in the match_results object filled by some regex operations.
+They can also be used in the replacement string in the REGEXP_REPLACE function.

 .. code-block:: sql